telerik/maui-docs/controls/treeview/item-template.md

 In addition to the item's text, TreeView allows you to customize the checkbox, image, and expand/collapse indicator.
 For this purpose, use the [Control Template]({%slug treeview-control-template%}).

-Here is an example how to define custom `ItemTemplate`:
+The following example shows how to define custom `ItemTemplate` by using the `ItemTemplate` property:

 **1.** Define the `RadTreeView` control and the `ItemTemplate`: